TitleCardMaker/TitleCardMaker/docs/user_guide/fonts.md

     with with `post:`.
 TCM will ignore the `pre:` and `post:` text in the actual replacement.

+??? warning "Replacing Backslashes"

+    If you would like to add a replacement for a backslash ++backslash++ (`\`) character, you __need__ to specify this as `post:\`, rather than just `\`.
+    This is because Python represents newline characters - the character which forces the cursor to move to a new line of text - with `\n`.
+If left as just `\` will cause any manually split titles to be handled incorrectly.

+    For more details on pre- and post- splits, see above.

 ## Character Replacement Analysis

 Under the [Character Replacements](#character-replacements) section of a Font is a <span class="example md-button">:fontawesome-solid-wand-magic-sparkles:
-Analyze Font Replacements</span> which can be pressed to prompt TCM to perform an automated analysis of the Font and make suggested replacements.
+Analyze Font Replacements</span> button which can be pressed to prompt TCM to perform an automated analysis of the Font and make suggested replacements.

 During this analysis, TCM will look for any appropriate glyph within the Font for all the most commonly used English characters (i.e. A-Z and all standard punctuation).
-If the Font is assigned to a Template, Series, or Episode then TCM will look at the titles of those assigned elements for characters.
+If the Font is assigned to a Template, Series, or Episode[^2] then TCM will look at the titles of those assigned elements for characters.

-!!! tip "Analyze the Font _after_ Assignment"

-    Because of this, it is recommended to perform the Font analysis _after_ assigning the Font to the applicable Template, Series, or Episode.

 TCM will then suggest replacements by looking for common character replacements (like `&` to `and`, `’` to `'`), the lower or uppercase equivalent (if